Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes: A matched instrumental variable study and its experimental ideal

 \subsection{A model for biased encouragements}

-While assignment of patients to surgeons of varying tendencies to operate may have appeared haphazard on the basis of observed covariates, matching can do nothing to preclude hidden biases from influencing effect estimates and hypothesis tests.
-We employ the model for a sensitivity analysis from \citet[\S 4]{Rosenbaum:2002}, which parameterizes the impact of hidden biases on the probabilities of encouragement within a matched set.
+While assignment of surgeons of varying tendencies to operate to patients may have appeared haphazard on the basis of observed covariates, matching can do nothing to preclude hidden biases from influencing effect estimates and hypothesis tests.
+We employ the model for a sensitivity analysis from \citet[\S 4]{Rosenbaum:2002}.
 Let $\pi_{ij} = \pr(Z_{ij}=1 \mid \mathcal{F})$.
-The model proposes that for individuals $j$ and $k$ in the same matched set $i$, $\pi_{ij}$ and $\pi_{ik}$ may differ in the odds ratio scale by at most $\Gamma \geq 1$,
+The model proposes a logit form for $\pi_{ij}$ dependent upon a matched-set specific parameter $\kappa_i$ along with the unobserved covariate $u_{ij}$,